 It’s holiday season again - at least for parents and school-age children – so it’s time to pack your suitcase and go on vacation.
-[Updated July 18, 2013: Carrier data charges amended, and EE data add ons included.
-Updated June 16, 2013; EU bans data roaming charges; latest information from iPhone carriers O2, Vodafone, Orange and Three; plus some suggestions for Android smartphone users.
-Updated: December 4, 2013: carrier Three helps travellers in the US.]
+[Updated July 2, 2014: Data roaming charges dropped in EU.]

 If you’ve read recent scare stories of massive mobile data roaming charges – where naïve users have racked up thousands of pounds on their mobile bills just by browsing the internet or downloading a few files or email attachments – then you might be worried about taking your iPhone or Android smartphone abroad with you.

 Recent reports suggest that the average smartphone user gets through nearly 500MB of data a month.
 With data roaming charges of £7.50/MB outside Europe you can see how the bills can rapidly add up...

 (Roaming is the word used to describe using your mobile phone on another network for a short period, while still being billed by your existing provider.
 Your mobile phone number remains the same while roaming.
 When you are roaming on another network the temporary mobile phone company will bill your usual mobile phone company for calls you make while roaming on their network.)

 From July 2014 European mobile roamers will see a big cut in the cost of roaming, with data charges dropping 55 percent or more compared to last summer.
 In at least six EU member states, consumers can choose mobile phone plans where roaming fees have been removed entirely.
 Data roaming prices have dropped 95 percent since 2010.
 Calls and text messages will also be at least 20 percent cheaper.